Forest Canyon Pass

 |Parking Lot Longitude||-105.8114|

-This hike to Forest Canyon Pass begins from the Poudre Lake Trailhead at Milner Pass, which is located 15.7 miles north of the Grand Lake Entrance, and 4.2 miles south of the Alpine Visitor Center.
+This hike to Forest Canyon Pass begins from the Poudre Lake Trailhead at Milner Pass, located 15.7 miles north of the Grand Lake Entrance, and 4.2 miles south of the Alpine Visitor Center.

 The trail starts off by circling around the southern end of Poudre Lake.
 Hikers will follow the old Ute Trail all the way up to Forest Canyon Pass.
 From the pass the trail continues up to the Alpine Visitor Center.
 According to Rocky Mountain National Park: A History, the Ute Indians likely traveled across the future national park using several east-west routes, such as Forest Canyon, Flattop Mountain, Fall River and Trail Ridge, in order to reach their traditional hunting grounds on the Great Plains.